Far-right politics: Iron March

 Iron March was a fascist web forum founded in 2011 by Russian nationalist Alexander "Slavros" Mukhitdinov.
 An unknown individual uploaded a database of Iron March users to the Internet Archive in November 2019 and multiple neo-Nazi users were identified, including an ICE detention center captain and several active members of the United States Armed Forces.
 As of mid 2018, the Southern Poverty Law Center linked Iron March to nearly 100 murders.
 Mukhitdinov remained a murky figure at the time of the leaks.

 Terrorgram

 The Terrorgram community on Telegram is a network of Telegram channels and accounts that subscribe to and promote militant accelerationism.
 Terrorgram channels are neofascist in ideology, and regularly share instructions and manuals on how to carry out acts of racially motivated violence and anti-government, anti-authority terrorism.
 In 2021, the Institute for Strategic Dialogue (ISD), an international think-tank, exposed more than two hundred neo-Nazi pro-terrorism telegram channels that make up the Terrorgram network, many of which contained instructions to build weapons and bombs.

 Right-wing terrorism

-Though U.S. President Trump claimed that "the radicals on the left are the problem" with political violence, from 2013 through 2022 75% of extremist killings in the U.S. were caused by right-wing perpetrators.
+From 2013 through 2022 75% of extremist killings in the U.S. were caused by right-wing perpetrators.
 From 2022 through 2024, all 61 political killings were committed by right-wing extremists.